CHT2520/php-basics/getting-started-with-XAMPP.md

 ### What to do if XAMPP doesn't work
 First double check the following:
 1. You have downloaded the correct version.
 MAKE SURE YOU USE THE .zip.
 DON'T USE THE .exe.
 2. You have unzipped XAMPP into the root of you USB drive.
-Do not put it in a sub-folder.
+Do not put it in a sub-folder!

 This should fix nearly all problems.